 There are questions online about whether Mongolian horse archers could hit a target accurately over 500 meters with effectiveness.
-However, we have to be mindful about how history and recounts of one’s tales usually are over-exaggerated.
+However, we have to be mindful of how history and recounts of one’s tales usually are over-exaggerated.

-In truth Mongolian recurve bows are most effective at around ~100 meters range, and anything further than that, archers had to use special types of arrows that are light and bows with significantly heavier draw weights.
+In truth, Mongolian recurve bows are most effective at around ~100 meters range, and anything further than that, archers had to use special types of arrows that are light and bows with significantly heavier draw weights.

 Why ~100 meters is the most effective?

 If you look at English longbows, a typical war bow draw weight ranges from 80lbs to 150 lbs.
-Heavy draw weight longbows can shoot a bit over 300 meters, but typical archers in the medieval period used the longbow most effectively at distances less than 200 meters, but the closer they are to their target, the more penetrative power they had.
+Heavy draw-weight longbows can shoot a bit over 300 meters, but typical archers in the medieval period used the longbow most effectively at distances less than 200 meters, but the closer they are to their target, the more penetrative power they had.